Ada-Instruct: Adapting Instruction Generators for Complex Reasoning: Experiments

+Ada-Instruct typically employs fine-tuning on open-source models, whereas Self-Instruct often uses closed-source models (like ChatGPT) for generating instructions.
+It is important to note that, as of now, the quality of open-source models generally lags behind that of closed-source models.
+Therefore, a concern with Ada-Instruct is that the quality of individual instructions might be lower, particularly for complex tasks.
+In this subsection, we investigate the actual impact on instruction quality.

-We consider all MBPP samples generated by Ada-Instruct as noisy samples.
-Given that MBPP samples include both code and use cases, we test if the generated code correctly pass through the cases.
-If so, we regard them as {\it correct} samples.
-Among all generated noisy samples, we found 46.9\% samples are correct.
-We sampled different scales of original generated noisy samples (denoted by {\it all}) and correct samples only (denoted by {\it correct}), respectively, and compared the effects of training LLMs over them in Figure~\ref{fig:all_correct}.
+We take MBPP as the object and examine how a decline in instruction quality affects the results.
+Specifically, we analyze the impact of using potentially erroneous instructions generated by Ada-Instruct (denoted as noisy samples) compared to using correct instructions.
+To determine the correctness of the instructions, given that MBPP samples include both code and use cases, we test whether the generated code passes through these cases successfully.
+Instructions that do so are considered correct samples.
+Among all noisy samples generated, we found that 46.9\% are correct.
+We sampled different scales of generated noisy samples and correct samples, respectively, and compared the effects of training models on them in Figure~\ref{fig:all_correct}.

-We observed that the effects on the originally generated noisy samples are close to those based on correct samples, a phenomenon similar to the finding in~\cite{honovich2022unnatural}.
-The results suggest that the distinction in effectiveness between noisy samples generated by open-source LLMs and closed-source LLMs may not be a significant factor in sample generation.
-This offers new insights into the adaptability and resilience of models in handling instructional noise.
+We observed that the effects on the originally generated noisy samples are comparable to those based on correct samples, echoing a similar finding in~\cite{honovich2022unnatural}.
+This indicates that the difference in effectiveness between noisy samples produced by open-source LLMs and those produced by closed-source LLMs might not be a significant concern in sample generation.
+Even for complex tasks like programming, the impact of using noisy instructions generated by Ada-Instruct appears to be minimal.
+This confirms Ada-Instruct's adaptability in handling instructional noise.